UNDERSTANDING DIVINE DELAY (Part 1)

 God cares about who gets the glory, praise or credit for what He does in your life, for you, or through you (Isa.
 48:11).

-Therefore, until it is absolutely certain that it is God alone who will take the credit for what you are praying that God will do in your life, family, career, business or ministry; you might not see or have it.
+Therefore, until it is absolutely certain that it is God alone who will take the credit for what you are seeking or praying that God will do in your life, family, career, business or ministry; you might not see or have it.

 When there is still someone on the stage playing “God” in your life, the time and the stage is not yet set for the Almighty God to manifest His power and glory in your life and situation.